taggit-tacc/taggit-tacc.github.io/README.md

 #	 git log TO LIST THE PAST COMMITS AND THEN git reset <hash of previous commits>
 #	 TO RESET THE CHANGES.

-Step One: run git init and then git rm * and push. this will remove all files from the repo.
+Step One: run git init and then git rm * -r and push. this will remove all files from the repo.
 	  This step is very important as otherwise, we'll have the old files still in the repo which causes errors.